 Estimate revenues: your number of patients over time, and set revenue goals per month.

 Using this information, determine how much money you must spend before you break even.
-For a great walkthrough of this calculation, check out Julie Gunther's DPC Startup Handbook.

 If you need a loan: do your research

 Update your contact info with everyone!

 Once you've found a physicial location (see "Location") and set up your email hosting (see "Website"), tell people your new information!
 Update nearby hospitals and private practices, the DEA, state pharmacy board, state licensing office, city business licensing office, local labs and radiology centers, and anyone else in the medical community who knows you.
 You don't want referred patients or requisitioned lab results ending up at your old employer's office instead of your own.

 This is also a great way to start a conversation with other doctors about DPC.

 If you have employees: set up HR/payroll software